Terms of admission

 There are no prerequisites regarding previous education, apart from a good working knowledge of the English language.
 The average number of participants is limited, in order to ensure a seminar-like study environment and individual supervision in all courses.
 Admission is based on a written application and an interview.
 To study in Switzerland you will need a residence permit.
 Please contact the Swiss Embassy in your home country to be fully aware of the requirements for your entry clearance.
 You will receive detailed information with your application forms.

-Tuition fees for the full time programs are CHF 3000 per year or CHF 1000 for one term in the Advanced Studies Program.
+Tuition fees for the full time programs are CHF 3000 per year or CHF 1000 for one term Studies.
+The tuition fees for artistic courses can be higher.
 Students need to ensure that they have the necessary funds to pay for their study fees.

 In addition basic living expenses for the duration of the stay in Switzerland will be approximately CHF 1200 per month.
 These funds need to be guaranteed before the beginning of the studies.

 The application consists of a CV detailing educational and professional development as well as personal interests, two passport sized photos, the completed registration form and an application letter.
 In the application letter please provide some information about what moved you to consider the study program of your choice and about the development of your connection with Anthroposophy.

 The application process continues with a personal conversation between the prospective student and a member of staff responsible for the relevant study program.

 Applicants for the ‘Anthroposophical Studies in English 2nd Year and Advanced Studies Program’ or the ‘Anthroposophie Studium mit eigenem Projekt’ in German also need to enclose a comprehensive description of their artistic or scientific study project (2 pages).

 If you are applying for a program of the Anthroposophical Studies in English, please add a recommendation letter and a health certificate issued by your doctor.